If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

-- A top space – death of honey bees can be devastating to any beekeeper, thus Willie Smith came up with a beehive that completely eliminated this.
+- A top space – the death of honey bees can be devastating to any beekeeper, thus Willie Smith came up with a beehive that completely eliminated this.
 The bee space is available above the frame and on top of the box, instead of below.
-Therefore, enough room is provided for the bees to move freely and protects them from being crushed or killed.
+Therefore, enough room is provided for the bees to move freely which protects them from being crushed or killed.

 - Temperature regulation – the Smith beehive helps keep colony temperature within the required levels thus minimizing the strain on the honeybees.

 - Small size – the small size of the Smith beehive offers great benefits.
 You can place it closer to the forage or flower sources thus eliminating the need for bees to cover long distances when searching for nectar and pollen.
 The hive is portable.
-Additionally, smaller hives makes it much easier for honeybees to keep the hive warm during cold seasons such as winter.
+Additionally, smaller hives make it much easier for honeybees to keep the hive warm during cold seasons such as winter.

 Traditional vs Modern Hives

-There are two types of hives: the traditional hive and modern hive.
-Traditional hives boast the simplest design and can be merely an enclosure without any special interior modifications.
+There are two types of hives: the traditional hive and the modern hive.
+Traditional hives boast the simplest design and can be merely an enclosure without special interior modifications.
 These hives are normally made of clay or tiles.
-Traditional hives exploited the honeybees, mainly focusing on honey production for consumption with least care for bee’s welfare.
+Traditional hives exploited the honeybees, mainly focusing on honey production for consumption with the least care for bee’s welfare.

 Types of Traditional Hives